 AI systems that process visual information rely on computer vision.
 Let's break down the complex process of how data scientists teach a computer to "see."

 In computer vision, the most common way to locate an object within an image is to use bounding boxes.
 These are imaginary boxes drawn on an image, shape, or text, defined by their x and y coordinates.
 Human annotators label the contents of bounding boxes to help a model recognize it as a distinct type of object.
 The annotators can work with bounding boxes by moving, transforming, rotating and scaling them.
 This way, the annotators can make sure that each image has a precise bounding box around it.

-Neural networks, also called neural nets, are a computer system that functions like the human brain.
-They create a process that tries to simulate the logical reasoning of human brains by creating algorithms that are contingent on the outcomes of other surrounding algorithms.
+Neural networks, also called neural nets, create a process that tries to simulate the logical reasoning of human brains by creating algorithms that are contingent on the outcomes of other surrounding algorithms.

 Convolutional neural networks (CNN) are a type of neural network that is used for computer vision.
 Computers use CNN to break images down into numbers and represent them mathematically.
 The neural network uses convolution, which is a combination of two functions that produce a third function, to merge multiple sets of information about an image.
 The computer pools all of that information together to create an accurate representation of an image.
 After pooling, the computer describes the image in numerical turns so that a neural network can make a prediction about the content of that image.
 This is how autonomous vehicles will be able to tell apart pedestrians, traffic lights and other cars on the road.

 Over time, the neural network will become trained about the accuracy of its predictions.
 Computers don't start off knowing how to classify objects, and they require a lot of training data until their predictions are accurate.

 Once you've trained your model, it can then apply the prediction to end use cases like face recognition to unlock your smartphone, or suggesting a friend to tag on Facebook.